 A couple of months ago I made some amazing chocolate coconut pancakes for pancake day and I decided to make a healthier version.
-What’s great about this recipe is that these pancakes are low carb and gluten free.
-The pancakes paired with the mixed berries sauce is a perfect sweet combination balance.
+What’s great about this recipe is that these pancakes are low carb and gluten-free.
+The pancakes paired with the mixed berries sauce is a perfectly sweet combination balance.

 Yield: 4-5 pancakes | Serving Size: 2 |Cooking time: Approx. 10 minutes

 - 2 tbsp cocoa powder

 - 1-2 tbsp stevia

 - In a medium bowl, combine coconut flour, cocoa powder, baking powder and stevia (or sugar substitute of choice).

 - Add in eggs, melted coconut oil, vanilla extract, coconut milk and stir until completely combined and thick.